- Oct 29, 2018

 If you want to make money through video creation, YouTube can be your path to glory and gold… but only if you follow its rules on YouTube background music!

-Copyright infringement is something that YouTube takes very seriously, and it has invested over a hundred million dollars into its sophisticated Content ID system to keep its users honest.
+Copyright infringement on YouTube's music policy is something the company takes very seriously, and it has invested over a hundred million dollars into its sophisticated Content ID system to keep us all honest.

 A Quick Reminder That Copyright Is a Thing